KodrAus/rust-ioc/README.md

 }
 ```

 Note that when specifying `Y` as a dependency we don't need to specify its dependencies again.
+Tuples are used for encapsulating multiple dependencies in a single type.
+For ergonomics, tuples of up to 5 elements are supported, but you can technically support `n` dependencies using nested tuples with 2 elements: `(A, (B, (C, D)))`.

 ### Polymorphism